-A disruptive student is someone that causes a distraction in the classroom.
-A disruptive employee is someone that frequently causes frustrations and problems for others in the workplace.
-Unlike these examples, however, a Disruptive Leader is someone that embraces change and drives innovation.
+A disruptive student is someone who causes a distraction in the classroom.
+A disruptive employee is someone who frequently causes frustrations and problems for others in the workplace.
+Unlike these examples, however, a Disruptive Leader is someone who embraces change and drives innovation.

 Just about everything in our world is changing.
 Who envisioned years ago we would all have computers in our pockets with more computing power than NASA used on the moon landing?
 Disruption is no longer a bad thing in the workforce.
 Disruptive leadership is essential in order to transform legacy organisations.

 Changing the way people think and the way things get done is no easy task.
 Keeping an organisation on track while making the necessary changes takes a delicate balance.
 Disruptive ideas can change existing businesses and markets.
 Disruptive thinking can produce better products and more efficient systems.
 It can be the recipe for success.
 It can also destroy industries and companies.